-Halloween can be a pretty scary time for your dog.
-Our Pet PR Team share their top tips on how to avoid scaring the dog this Halloween.
+Halloween can be a pretty scary time for your pet.
+Our Pet PR Team share their top tips on how to keep your pet safe at Halloween time in this blog.

 Keep your human Halloween treats well out of reach of your dog.
 Otherwise, you could be looking at a hefty vet’s bill.
 Chocolate is poisonous for dogs.
 As most dogs won’t take the time to peel off the wrappers before consuming, that’s also a lot of foil and plastic on the array of sweet treats too.